-- Enhancing Hugh Murray Reserve as a local community hub with activity spaces and recreation features that attract families and young people.
-Features to include land sculpting and large feature rocks that are 'playable and climbable'; enhancing of the BMX track; and social / picnic facilities - Mature feature plantings of trees such as Crepe Myrtle along Chapel St. to profile the entry to the parklands and provide seasonal colour to the streetscape - Informal car park off Chapel St. (Hugh Murray Reserve) - Signage Distance / direction, and precinct signage.
+- Removing of the 7 old archways and derelict gazebos - Continue the public art trail with installations that reflect the natural environment, Indigenous and nonindigenous history, and story telling. - Bridge replacement upgrading - Enhancing Hugh Murray Reserve as a local community hub with activity spaces and recreation features that attract families and young people.
+Features to include land sculpting and large feature rocks that are 'playable and climbable'; enhancing of the BMX track; and social / picnic facilities - Mature feature plantings of trees such as Crepe Myrtle along Chapel St. to profile the entry to the parklands and provide seasonal colour to the streetscape - Informal car park off Chapel St. (Hugh Murray Reserve) - Lighting - Signage Distance / direction, and precinct signage.